hujhax/austin-improv-wiki/Troupes/Twelve-Inch Integrity.md

 ## Summary
 ### "What's Your Deal?"
-Their answer to the "What's Your Deal?" question on a 2009 application to perform at [[The Hideout Theatre]]:<blockquote>We do a fast-paced montage with call backs that is game-heavy and irreverant.</blockquote>
+Their answer to the "What's Your Deal?" question on a 2009 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:<blockquote>We do a fast-paced montage with call backs that is game-heavy and irreverant.</blockquote>

 [[Category/Troupes|Category:Troupes]]
 [[Category/Auto-Generated Troupe Pages|Category:Auto-Generated Troupe Pages]]